Skip to Content

 The city of Barre in central Vermont is home to Vermont’s largest quarrying operation, Rock of Ages, where the beautiful grey stone is excavated from a 600-foot deep cavernous hole.

-The stone is known as Barre Granite, and it is used extensively in the creation of monuments, statues, and gravestones around the world.
+The stone is known as Barre Granite, and it is used extensively to create monuments, statues, and gravestones worldwide.

-While Rock of Ages has been around since 1880, the very first quarry in Barre opened in 1812, and in 1867, stone sheds were built for skilled carvers who migrated from all over North America and Europe for the expanded economic opportunities or to escape the political, economic, and social crises in their home communities.
+While Rock of Ages has been around since 1880, the very first quarry in Barre opened in 1812.
+In 1867, stone sheds were built for skilled carvers who migrated from all over North America and Europe for expanded economic opportunities or to escape the political, economic, and social crises in their home communities.

 Barre granite became well-known for its exceptional strength, hardness, imperviousness, and resistance to weathering, and the sculptures became known for their ability to turn slabs of rock into finely detailed and beautiful works of art.